 Nevertheless, in the face of increasing land scarcity, innovative solutions such as multistory warehouses have sprung up.
 They’re the evolution of common logistics platforms, with the addition of several floors to better leverage the space.
-In this way, various customers operate in a single installation, and each one is assigned to particular loading docks according to level.
+In this way, various customers operate in a single installation and each one is assigned to particular loading docks according to level.

 Logistics real estate: land shortage solutions

-In view of the drop in supply of industrial land, the sector currently finds itself up against a price increase that’s pushing companies to take measures to optimize the space they already have.
+In view of the drop in supply of industrial land, the sector currently finds itself up against a price increase that’s pushing companies to take measures to optimise the space they already have.
 These are some of the main solutions that could be adopted to obtain greater storage capacity:

 - High-density storage: as opposed to direct-access storage systems, drive-in pallet racking make the most of the storage space, reducing the number of aisles.
 This is especially advantageous in warehouses that have many pallets with few SKUs and, above all, low product turnover.

 - Vertical solutions: because of the inability to acquire more land (or the desire to avoid taking on excessive costs), businesses tend to expand their installations vertically to increase storage space.
 In these situations, automated warehouses are recommended, as they respond efficiently to work cycles with racks over 40 metres high.